-Dear English-speaking readers, this page is an automatic Google translation from a post originally written in French.
-My apologies for the strange sentences and the funny mistakes that could gave been generated during the process.
-If you can read French, the original and correct text:
+Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
+My apologies for any strange sentences and funny mistakes that may have been generated during the process.
+If you are reading French, click on the French flag below to access the original and correct text:

-In France too, there are some that offer access to wireless internet to travelers.
+In France too, there are some that offer wireless internet access to travelers.
 Among these French airports "free wifi": Angers, Bordeaux, Pau...
 And Brittany is not lagging behind, with the airports of Brest, Lannion and Quimper!

 For a small overview of the evolution of wifi in French airports, and the strategy of the Irish company Free-Hotspot.comwhich aims to reach 5000 access points across Europe by the end of 2008, I refer you to this July 2008 article from Point.

 For my part, I appreciate to find in airports even free internet in self-service, with keyboard and screen, like in the fabulous Changi Airport Singapore.
 (And I prefer not to dwell on the poor services offered, in comparison, by Roissy-Charles-de-Gaulle airport).

 Finally, for those who live in Geneva (Switzerland), a good plan that changes the wifi access in fast-food chains or American-style coffee shops.
 An address discovered by my sister, a Breton exiled in Switzerland, who had no internet access at home for a few days: the laundry at 49 Prévost-Martin Street, which makes wifi gratos.

 If you have any other interesting links about free wifi or internet in airports, you can post them in a comment below.

 PS1.
 If your comment doesn't appear right away, don't worry: my anti-spam filter (programmed to detect links) may have caught it in its little muscular arms.
 I'll take care of validating the messages manually.